The measurement problem and scientific realism: The problem of the measurement process in the face of scientific realism

 Suppose there are two observers at a great distance from each other, Alice $A$ and Bob $B$, both of whom find themselves inside their respective laboratories, $A$ inside $L$ and $B$ inside $L'$.
 Additionally, there are two observers $X$ and $Y$ outside the respective laboratories, whom can perform measurements on them.
-For ease of notation, the irrelevant degrees of freedom of all the observers are not considered in the same way that the experimenters’ environment is excluded from the description, such as measurement devices and laboratory equipment.
+For ease of notation, the irrelevant degrees of freedom of all the observers are not considered and the experimenters’ environment is excluded from the description, such as measurement devices and laboratory equipments.
 Before the experiment, $A$ prepares a coin $C$ in the initial state $\sqrt{1/3} \ket{h}_{A} + \sqrt{2/3} \ket{t}_{A}$.

 Initially, at time $\tau=0$, $A$ measures $C$ in the $\{\ket{h}_{A},\ket{t}_{A}\}$ basis and records the result ``$h$'' or ``$t$''.
 At time $\tau=1$, she then prepares a qubit $Q$ as follows: if the result at $\tau=0$ came out to be $h$, $A$ prepares $Q$ in the state $\ket{0}_{B}$; if it rather came out to be $t$, she prepares it in the state $\frac{1}{\sqrt{2}}(\ket{0}_{B}+\ket{1}_{B})$. $A$ subsequently sends $Q$ to $B$ by a communication channel from $L$ to $L'$.
 At time $\tau=2$, $B$ measures $Q$ in the $\{\ket{0}_{B},\ket{1}_{B}\}$ basis and records the result ``$0$'' or ``$1$''.
 At subsequent times, there are two possible scenarios: